The In Between Day

 …but I am not nearly so nervous about aping the culture as I am about the next exit on this highway: the justice-ification of the church.

-The conflation of church and culture is surely foolish, and I think, also small.
-But there is a great Protestant tradition of church by focus group.
-What I cringe at is the way Christians (progressive Christians in particular, but we are not alone in this), have managed to systematically turn social causes into “justice issues.”
-We do this with seemingly little self-awareness of the ramifications of these crusades.
+Conflating church and culture is surely foolish, and I think, small.
+But church by focus group is something of a Protestant tradition.
+What I cringe at is the way Christians (progressive Christians in particular, but we are not alone in this), have managed to turn all social causes into “justice issues.”
+We do this with seemingly little self-awareness of the ramifications of our crusades.
 When we label an issue “justice” we stop working for sensible public solutions and begin brandishing swords.
 This is never so clear as on social media…

 We call the press, issue positions, and forward polemics on our Facebook feeds.

-But in the public sphere in a pluralistic society there will always be those who do not endorse our worldview.
+But in a pluralistic society there will always be those who do not endorse our worldview.
 Can we make room for them?
 Can we “seek to understand before being understood”?
-Can we begin with the presumption that people are generally of good will and work from there toward solutions?
-What if, instead of “justice,” we argued our great disagreements starting with, “How do we find a ‘win’ for everyone?”
-And, “What will lead to human thriving?”
-Or better yet, remember that the church is first and foremost a place to worship Jesus Christ.
+Can we begin with the presumption that people are generally of good will and work toward solutions?
+What if, instead of playing the “justice” card we began with, “How do we find a ‘win’ for everyone?”
+What if we asked, “What will lead to human thriving?”
+Or better yet, what if we simply remember that the church is first and foremost a place to worship the Lord, Jesus Christ.
 How did the church become ground zero for the activism industry?

 “But Matt,” you say, “justice is biblical.
 The Old Testament prophets spoke truth to power.”
 Yes, but you are not a biblical prophet, and this is not 2600 years ago.
-In our day “justice” is not helpful because it can never make room for another.
-Enraged justice usually results in the shaking of fists and mobs with torches in the night.
-When we drop the “justice” card then someone is guilty…and they must be punished.
+Are we not simply using “justice” as a way to avoid making room for others?
+The shaking of enraged fists and mobs with torches in the night – when we label an issue “justice” then someone is guilty…and they must be punished.
 “Justice” is not served until the evil is purged.
+This is especially true when justice is hyphenated.

 When we label a disagreement “justice” it generally ends one place: “Burn the witch!”